abstractitptyltd/abstractit-puppet/README.md

   * [puppetlabs-puppetdb](https://forge.puppetlabs.com/puppetlabs/puppetdb) (when using the puppetdb profile)
   * [puppet-puppetboard](https://forge.puppetlabs.com/puppet/puppetboard) (when using the puppetboard profile)
   * [zack-r10k](https://forge.puppetlabs.com/zack/r10k) (when using the r10k profile)
+  * [puppetlabs-puppetserver_gem](https://forge.puppetlabs.com/puppetlabs/puppetserver_gem) (when managing the hiera-eyaml and/or deep_merge gem on puppet 4.x)

 ###Beginning with puppet

-The best way to begin is using the example profiles puppet::profile::agent and puppet::profile::master These profiles wiill setup agent and master nodes.
+The best way to begin is using the example profiles puppet::profile::agent and puppet::profile::master These profiles will setup agent and master nodes.
 I also have profiles for setting up R10K, puppetdb and puppetboard.

 ##Usage

 All interactions with puppet in done via the base classes `puppet` and `puppet::master` or the profiles I generally include the agent profile on all nodes and use hiera to setup the data.
-I have included some basic examples for setting up common setings on the agent or master.
+I have included some basic examples for setting up common settings on the agent or master.

 ###Basic setup of an agent